 This hardware is not required to run a SecureDrop instance, but most of it is still recommended.

-- Offline Printer: It is often useful to print submissions from the Secure Viewing Station for review and annotation.
+It is often useful to print submissions from the Secure Viewing Station for review and annotation.

-- Offline Storage: The SVS is booted from a Tails USB drive, which has an encrypted persistent volume but typically has a fairly limited storage capacity since it’s just a USB drive.
-For installations that expect to receive a large volume of submissions, we recommend buying an external hard drive that can be encrypted and used to store submissions that have been been transferred from the Application Server to the SVS.
+The SVS is booted from a Tails USB drive, which has an encrypted persistent volume but typically has a fairly limited storage capacity since it’s just a USB drive.
+For installations that expect to receive a large volume of submissions, we recommend buying an external hard drive that can be encrypted and used to store submissions that have been transferred from the Application Server to the SVS.

 It’s useful to run periodic backups of the servers in case of failure.
 We recommend buying an external hard drive that can be encrypted and used to store server backups.

-- Since this drive will be connected to the Admin Workstation to perform backups, it should not be the same drive used for Offline Storage.
+Since this drive will be connected to the Admin Workstation to perform backups, it should not be the same drive used for Offline Storage.

 Specific Hardware Recommendations¶